-After you’ve collected taxes from your guests, it’s time to file your tax returns with the Arkansas Department of Finance and Administration and local tax jurisdictions.
-In Arkansas, you can file short-term rental tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via electronic transfer.
+After you’ve collected taxes from your guests, it’s time to file your tax returns with the Arkansas Department of Finance and Administration.
+In Arkansas, you can file online.
+In order to file, you’ll need to enter information on how much you charged for your rentals.
+You’ll also need to pay the tax amount due.

 When do I need to file my returns?

 Yes.
-Short-term rental operators registered with the Arkansas Department of Finance and Administration are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Arkansas Department of Finance and Administration are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
-Local tax authorities usually have similar requirements.
+Local tax authorities may have their own requirements.

-If you’re already operating a short-term rental but are not collecting short-term rental taxes, you may be in violation of Arkansas tax laws.
+If you’re already operating a short-term rental but you're not collecting short-term rental taxes, you may be in violation of Arkansas tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.
-MyLodgeTax can also help you understand and solve your back tax liability.

 Short-term rental hosts in Arkansas may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Arkansas Department of Finance and Administration.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.